British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

     ## Effect of Legislative Acts

 93. Where the Legislative Assembly adopts a bill, the bill becomes law after it receives royal assent from the Lieutenant Governor and is published on the King's Printer.
-94. A bill is deemed to have been assented to and becomes law 72 hours after the bill is adopted by the Legislative Assembly unless the Lieutenant Governor earlier intervenes and refuses to give royal assent to the bill.
+94. A bill is deemed to have been assented to 72 hours after the bill is adopted by the Legislative Assembly unless the Lieutenant Governor earlier intervenes and refuses to give royal assent to the bill.
 95. The Lieutenant Governor may refuse to give royal assent to a bill at the request of the Premier or if he or she believes the bill will cause irreparable harm to British Columbia; in either case, if the Lieutenant Governor refuses to give royal assent to a bill, he or she must articulate his or her reasons for doing so in writing to the Speaker of the Legislative Assembly.
-96. Where the Legislative Assembly adopts a measure to continue the Legislative Assembly, the Lieutenant Governor must consent to the continuance; and the continuance only takes effect at such time as the Lieutenant Governor offers his or her consent to the continuance.
+96. [Repealed 2024-07-16]
 97. Where the Legislative Assembly adopts an executive nomination, the nominee is eligible to take oath and then enter office immediately.
 98. Where the Legislative Assembly adopts a special resolution to remove an official from office, the official ceases to hold office immediately.
 99. Where the Legislative Assembly adopts a motion or resolution, the motion or resolution takes effect immediately.